+C. Final Plan

-- (a) Each time that an application is returned to a preliminary plan review phase, the applicant shall pay the required application fees. - (b) If an applicant cannot submit the final plan within six months, due to delays caused by other regulatory bodies, or other reasons, the applicant may request an extension.
+- 1. Plan Consistency.
+The Final Plan shall approximate the layout shown on the Preliminary Plan, plus any recommendations made by the Board. - 2.
+Submission Deadline.
+The applicant shall, within six (6) months after approval of the Preliminary Plan, submit a Final Plan application with the Board - (a) If the Final Plan is not submitted to the Board within six (6) months after the approval of the Preliminary Plan, the Board may require that the plan return to the Preliminary Plan review phase. - (1) Each time that an application is returned to a Preliminary Plan review phase, the applicant shall pay the required application fees. - (2) If an applicant cannot submit the Final Plan within six (6) months, due to delays caused by other regulatory bodies, or other reasons, the applicant may request an extension.
 Such a request for an extension to the filing deadline shall be filed, in writing, with the Board prior to the expiration of the filing period.
+In considering the request for an extension the Board shall make findings that the applicant has made due progress in preparation of the Final Plan and in pursuing approval of the plans before other agencies, and that municipal ordinances or regulations which may impact the proposed development have not been amended.

+- 3. Submission of Revisions.
+Once a formal Final Plan submission is made to the Board the applicant shall have six (6) months to return to the Board with a revised plan.
+This six-month period shall recommence at each substantive review of the final plan by the Planning Board. - (a) If a revised Final Plan is not submitted to the Planning Board within six (6) months of the last final submission the Board may require the application to return to the Preliminary Plan review phase.
+Previously paid subdivision fees will not be refunded should a Final Plan application fail to meet the above specified deadline. - (b) If an applicant cannot comply with this section, the Planning Board may grant an extension in accordance with Subsection 907.C.2.(a)(2), above.
+Such extension must be filed with the Planning Board before the six-month period has expired.

+4. Review Procedures

-In considering the request for an extension, the Board shall make findings that the applicant has made due progress in preparation of the final plan and in pursuing approval of the plans before other agencies, and that municipal ordinances or regulations which may impact the proposed development have not been amended. - (3) Submission of revisions.
-Once a formal final plan submission is made to the Board, the applicant shall have six months to return to the Board with a revised plan.
-This six-month period shall recommence at each substantive review of the final plan by the Planning Board. - (a) If a revised final plan is not submitted to the Planning Board within six months of the last final submission, the Board may require the application to return to the preliminary plan review phase.
-Previously paid subdivision fees will not be refunded should a final plan application fail to meet the above-specified deadline. - (b) If an applicant cannot comply with this section, the Planning Board may grant an extension in accordance with § 120-907C(2)(b), above.
-Such extension must be filed with the Planning Board before the six-month period has expired. - (4) Review procedures. - (a) All required final plan submission requirements shall be submitted to the Planner at least 21 days prior to the Board meeting at which the subdivider wishes to be heard.
-Within three days of the receipt of the final plan application, the Planner shall issue a dated receipt to the applicant. - (b) Within 30 days of the receipt of a final plan submission for a major subdivision, the Planner shall review the material to determine whether or not the submission is complete.
-The Planner shall notify the applicant, in writing, of this finding.
-If the Planner determines that the application is incomplete, the notice shall specify the additional material required to make the submission complete and shall advise the applicant that the application will not be considered by the Board until the additional information is submitted. - (c) When the submission is determined to be complete, the Planner shall: - [1] Notify the Planning Board that the application is complete; - [2] Place the item on the agenda for review by the Board; and - [3] Provide members of the Town's development review staff with the final plan application material. - (d) A determination of completeness under this subsection does not preclude the Planning Board from requiring the submission of additional materials that it finds are necessary for review of the project. - (e) At the first meeting at which the application is considered, the Planning Board shall determine whether to hold a public hearing on the final plan application. - (f) If the Board decides to hold a public hearing, it shall hold the hearing within 30 days of determining it has received a complete application and shall publish a notice of the date, time and place of the hearing in a newspaper of local circulation at least two times, the date of the first publication to be at least seven days prior to the hearing.
-In addition, the notice of the hearing shall be posted in the Town Hall at least seven days prior to the hearing.
-A copy of the notice shall be sent by first-class mail to the owners of all properties within 500 feet of the property under review, and to the applicant, at least seven days prior to the hearing.
-[Amended at time of adoption of Code (see Ch.
-1, General Provisions, Art.
-I)]
+- (a) All required Final Plans submission requirements shall be submitted to the Planner at least twenty-one (21) days prior to the Board meeting at which the subdivider wishes to be heard. - (1) Within three days of the receipt of the Final Plan application, the Planner shall issue a dated receipt to the applicant. - (b) Within thirty (30) days of the receipt of a Final Plan submission for a Major Subdivision, the Planner shall review the material to determine whether or not the submission is complete. - (1) The Planner shall notify the applicant in writing of this finding.
+If the Planner determines that the application is incomplete, the notice shall specify the additional material required to make the submission complete, and shall advise the applicant that the application will not be considered by the Board until the additional information is submitted. - (c) When the submission is determined to be complete, the Planner shall: - (1) Notify the Planning Board that the application is complete, - (2) Place the item on the agenda for review by the Board, and - (3) Provided members of the Town's development review staff with the Final Plan application material. - (4) A determination of completeness under this subsection does not preclude the Planning Board from requiring the submission of additional material that it finds are necessary for review of the project.